 Church of Saint-Maclou

 Strolling among these landmark buildings of Rouen, you will eventually stumble upon Gros Horloge, 14th-century astronomical clock installed on a Renaissance arch on the same-named road, rue du Gros-Horloge.
-Having the oldest mechanism in France, it is perhaps the largest such mechanism still existent.
+Having the oldest mechanism in France, it is perhaps the most massive such mechanism still existent.
 The mechanism has been installed into a gothic belfry, a bell tower constructed and incorporated into the arch.
-Main part of the clock represents a sun with 24 flames made of gold, lunar calendar and week days indicator are also part of the clock.
+The main part of the clock represents a sun with 24 flames made of gold, lunar calendar, and a weekday indicator is also part of the clock.
 An elegant mixture of golden and dark blue tones creates an elaborate view when looked at and transmits the visitor seven centuries back to the past.
-The belfry is open to visit and for admirers of ancient mechanisms, the inner view would be a deliquiate gift.
+The belfry is open to visit, and for admirers of ancient mechanisms, the inner view would be a deliquiate gift.

-Walking through the arch and continuing your way towards city centre will eventually bring you to Old Market Square where you will find yourself surrounded by motley timber framed houses, yellow, red, white, orange and with timber of all shades: brown, black, burgundy and red.
+Walking through the arch and continuing your way towards city center will eventually bring you to Old Market Square, where you will find yourself surrounded by motley timber-framed houses, yellow, red, white, orange, and with timber of all shades: brown, black, burgundy and red.
 The sight will be a pleasure and delight to your sight and a true fascination to admire having your cup of tea in one of the typical local cafes around the square where you also will be able to observe the life of Rouennaises passing by.
 The square is almost widely known for the fact that it was served as the place where Joan of Arc, a legendary French heroine of the Hundred Years’ War was executed, a special plate commemorating this tragic event and a Joan of Arc Church being built not far away in 1979 which resembles a dragon by its shape.

-Definitely, the best things to try out in local restaurants are crêpes, salted and sweet ones.
+Definitely, the best things to try out in local restaurants are crêpes, salted, and sweet ones.
 A good apple or pear cider from the local manufacturer would be a great addition to the meal.
-You could taste a salty crêpe with fried eggs and bacon and for dessert try one with chestnut cream for the desert, a mind-blowing experience.
+You could taste a salty crêpe with fried eggs and bacon, and for dessert, try one with chestnut cream for the desert, a mind-blowing experience.
 And do not forget about tasting local cheeses with some wine, camembert, pont-l’évêque & neufchâtel being the most popular and delicious ones.
-The old town has a lot of nice old, local restaurants hidden among the streets that remind fairy tales, try visiting some of them.
-The banks of Seine are quite picturesque and wandering along them would become a favorite memory for you.
-Moreover, you can try buying some fresh food from local stores, the biggest one being at the Old Market Square and having a break on the bank of Seine or in Jardin des Plantes de Rouen, a fascinating botanical garden not far from the centre of the city.
-Another memorable place to take some pictures and have all this majestic medieval city under your feet there is a panorama a bit further to the outskirts of the city which is called Colline Saint Catherine, a truly jaw dropping sight awaiting you there.
+The old town has a lot of beautiful old, local restaurants hidden among the streets that remind fairy tales, try visiting some of them.
+The banks of Seine are quite picturesque, and wandering along them would become a favorite memory for you.
+Moreover, you can try buying some fresh food from local stores, the biggest one being at the Old Market Square, and having a break on the bank of Seine or in Jardin des Plantes de Rouen, a fascinating botanical garden not far from the center of the city.
+Another memorable place to take some pictures and have all this majestic medieval city under your feet there is a panorama a bit further to the outskirts of the city, which is called Colline Saint Catherine, a truly jaw-dropping sight awaiting you there.

-A city tremendous enough to attract the attention of a genius mind like Monet, will definitely write up in your mind as one of the cosiest and beautiful memories you’ll ever have.
+A city tremendous enough to attract the attention of a genius mind like Monet will definitely write up in your mind as one of the coziest and beautiful memories you’ll ever have.